The Breakdown of Asian Gangs in America

-In the state of California, a population that has close to 40 million residents, Asians equal 15% of the total population, the third largest after Latinos and Caucasians, as there are large numbers of Asians in specific sections of Los Angeles County, San Diego County, the Bay Area, and specific parts of Central Valley.
+In the state of California, a state that has close to 40 million residents, Asians equal 15% of the total population.
+The third largest after Latinos and Caucasians, there are large numbers of Asians in specific sections of Los Angeles County, San Diego County, the Bay Area, and specific regions of Central Valley.

-While in the large cities like Dallas, Portland, Philadelphia, Minneapolis, and Houston Asians account for around 7% of the population, but in St. Paul, Seattle, and New York City the percentage of Asians range from 13% to 18%.
+While in the large cities like Dallas, Portland, Philadelphia, Minneapolis, and Houston, Asians account for an average of 7% of the population, but in places like St. Paul, Seattle, and New York City the percentage of Asians range from 13% to 18%.

 History of Asians in America